Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Bari serve the city's port, a major logistics and trade hub on the Adriatic Sea.
-This proximity is ideal for shipping, manufacturing, and commercial enterprises that power the economy of Southern Italy.
+Proximity To Key Business Districts: Data centers in Bari are positioned to serve the city's port, logistics, and trade industries.
+This proximity enables low-latency connectivity for supply chain management, shipping operations, and commercial enterprises in the Apulia region.

 Natural Disaster Risk

-Bari has a Low overall disaster risk profile, with an INFORM Risk score of 3 out of 10 as of September 2025.
-However, due to its coastal and geological setting, site selection and facility design must account for specific, higher-rated hazards.
+Bari has a Low risk profile for natural disasters, with an INFORM Risk score of 3 out of 10 as of September 2025.
+While the overall risk is minimal, operators should account for specific regional hazards.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business